-If your Financial Summary shows that your income is less than your expenditure even if you don’t pay anything to your unsecured debts, then you have an emergency because you do not have enough to live on.
+If your income is less than your expenditure even if you don’t pay anything to your unsecured debts, then you have an emergency because you do not have enough to live on.

 In this situation you need to ignore your debts for the moment and concentrate on improving your overall finances.
 Until you are at least ‘breaking even’ you can’t decide what debt solutions might work for you, because unless something changes in your budget, you are going to need to borrow more every month.
 Your debt hole is getting deeper and you can’t work out how to get out of it unless you put down the spade and stop digging!